 In the wonderful world of photography there is always more to learn, and keeping your mind busy with an online course is a tried and tested way to avoid growing stagnant.
-Hone your editing skills, learn about new software or practise a new shooting technique that’s interested you in the past.
+Hone your editing skills, learn about new software, start a niche site or practise a new shooting technique that’s interested you in the past.

 There are so many sites online that offer tricks and tips, from the best way to clean your equipment to how you can grow your photography business.